monash-human-power/data-acquisition-system/README.md

 ### DAS.js
 node.js program we run to communicate to the Teensy that is connected to the Raspberry Pi via serial communication.

+### Test/serial_test.py

+Imitates the Teensy serial connection by creating a virtual serial port.
+Note that this will only work on Unix systems - if you're running Windows, perhaps try running the script under

+Usage: This script uses the same arguments as `mqtt_test.py`.
+For example, run the script with `python serial_test.py -f data_173.csv -j 1500`.
+The script will provide you with a serial port address.
+Run the DAS script with `node DAS.js -a -p [serial port]`.
+Return to the `serial_test` terminal, and press enter to begin sending data.

 ## Teensy
 | Script Name    | Description                                                                                                |
 | -------------- | ---------------------------------------------------------------------------------------------------------- |